AliSayyah/django-urlconfchecks/README.md

 * TODO

 ## Credits
+- [Luke Plant](https://github.com/spookylukey) for providing the idea and initial code.

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage) project template.
+- This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage) project template.